 What are you looking at?

 “This project marks a crucial period of transition in my artistic practice whilst I adapt to my sight loss.”

-During the summer of 2021 Angela has been using OSR Projects as a studio in advance of the exhibition this Autumn.
+During the summer of 2021 Angela had been using OSR Projects as a studio in advance of the exhibition this Autumn.
 A brighter palette and bolder mark making are features of a new series of paintings directly relating to previous work in style and form.
 These new works look at the elements of everyday life that disable her, her life growing up in a seaside town and her new challenges of coming out as a blind painter.

+What are you looking at?